Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Theoretical Insights on GNN Generalization

-\textbf{Kernel Regression with NTK.}\; Recent works~\citep{liu2020linearity,liu2020toward} show that the spectral norm of Hessian matrix in the Taylor series tends to zero with increasing width by $\Theta(1/\sqrt{m})$, and hence the linearization becomes almost exact.
+Recent works~\citep{liu2020linearity,liu2020toward} further show that the spectral norm of Hessian matrix in the Taylor series tends to zero with increasing width by $\Theta(1/\sqrt{m})$, and hence the linearization becomes almost exact.
 Therefore, training an over-parameterized NN using gradient descent with infinitesimal step size is equivalent to kernel regression with NTK~\citep{arora2019exact}:

 We next show the equivalence of MLP and PMLP in training at infinite width limit (NTK regime).